sql-kmp/SQL-Toolbox/MSSQL/SQLServerPreInstallationChecklist.md

 Starting point should be a fully patched operating system.
 Ideally, the operating system should be installed in English.

-⚠ The hardware clock should be set to **UTC**.
+⚠ The hardware clock should always be set to **UTC**.
+Period!
 If you do not agree, please read this: [The Worst Server Setup Mistake You Can Make](http://yellerapp.com/posts/2015-01-12-the-worst-server-setup-you-can-make.html)

 - [ ] OS's power plan setting: